 What is Construction Accounting Software?

-Construction accounting software performs a type of project accounting specifically developed for construction projects.
-These solutions track the financial data in real-time, while also monitoring expenses (like the cost of materials and labor).
-Use software to streamline your revenue reports, as well as invoicing and payroll processes, to stay on top of your company’s finances.
+Construction accounting software performs project accounting specifically developed for construction projects.
+These solutions track financial data in real time while monitoring expenses (like the cost of materials and labor).
+Use software to streamline your revenue reports, invoicing, and payroll processes to stay on top of your company’s finances.

 Some unique functionality offered by construction accounting software modules include: